 - Pull books onto a 2-sided bookcart, scan at the circulation desk, then return the books to the shelves.
 This is the hardest way to do inventory and I don’t recommend it, but I used it when students were coming in & out of the library so I didn’t have to run back & forth and forget my place in the aisle.
 Since cart shelves are about the same length as bookshelves, I’d fit 6 shelves of books at a time, and could complete the entire aisle in 8 trips.

 - Run a Shelf List report and print out, going down the shelves, highlighting books on the shelf with one color and missing books in a different color.
 I know it seems old school, but this method is reasonably fast for a mini-inventory and it became my preferred method after doing enough inventories to have a well-reconciled catalog and collection.
 (I’d scoot leisurely down the aisle in my rolling chair.)
-I could catch the few cataloging errors from new purchases and since the list also indicated location, I could use a 3rd highlighter to mark titles of still-checked-out books and check them back in later.
+I could catch the few cataloging errors from new purchases and since the list also had current location, I use a 3rd highlighter to mark titles of still-checked-out books and check them back in later.

 Here are post-inventory tasks to complete from your inventory reports: